 If you think Pulau Ubin is rustic and untouched, Coney Island is even less developed.
 Opened to the public in recent years, this ecologically sustainable park makes use of timber from fallen Casuarina trees to build signage, benches and the mangrove boardwalk.
 Budding botanists with keen eyes should look out for several rare plant species that are presumed to be extinct in mainland Singapore.
 The island also serves as a refuge for migratory birds, so wildlife enthusiasts might want to pack a camera and a zoom lens.

 Coney Island Park

-If you prefer a more chill hike in Singapore, grab the family and head to Chestnut Nature Park.
-Here, you can take advantage of its relatively flat hiking trails with the occasional slope.
-The park is split into two areas – Chestnut Nature Park (north) for a 3.5km hiking trail and Chestnut Nature Park (south), spanning 2.1km.
+If you prefer a more chill hike in Singapore, grab the fam and head to Chestnut Nature Park.
+Take advantage of its relatively flat hiking trails with the occasional slope.
+The rustic park is split into two areas – Chestnut Nature Park (north) for a 3.5km hiking trail and Chestnut Nature Park (south), spanning 2.1km.
 Want a little more adventure?
 Hop on your bike and own the 8.2 km mountain bike trail instead.